BD-J

 APIs

 Unlike, HDMV, BD-J uses APIs.
 An API (Application programming interface) is a set of rules or protocols that let software applications communicate with each other to exchange data, features, and functionality.
 BD-J has two types of APIs, mandatory and optional.
 Mandatory APIs must be used in order of BD-J programs to work.
+Key examples include JMF for media control, HAVi for UI, and org.bluray packages for BD-specific features.

 See: List of BD-J APIs